2023 United States debt-ceiling crisis

-According to reports from Wells Fargo, if the United States does not raise the debt ceiling, the government will begin defaulting on its debts starting sometime between early July and early September.
-In that event, the Treasury would have to either default on payments to bondholders or immediately curtail payment of funds owed to various companies and individuals that had been mandated but not fully funded by Congress.
-Both situations would be expected to result in a global economic meltdown.
-Additionally, if the federal government was unable to issue new debt, it would be forced to impose budget cuts that, in total, would equal 5% of the size of the American economy.
+If the government had run out of funds, the Treasury would have had to either default on payments to bondholders or immediately curtail payment of funds owed to various companies and individuals that had been mandated but not fully funded by Congress.
+Both situations had been expected to result in a global economic meltdown.
+Additionally, if the federal government had been unable to issue new debt, it would have had to balance its budget by imposing budget cuts that, in total, would have equaled 5% of the size of the American economy.
+Constitutional scholar Laurence Tribe said that a default would be unconstitutional due to the 14th Amendment and the government would be required to repay its debts despite hitting the debt ceiling.
+President Joe Biden said that he was considering invoking the 14th Amendment because he felt he had authority to do so, but questioned whether it could be done in time to avoid default given the possibility that it might be appealed.